scmmmh/experiment-support-system/docs/user/run_survey.rst

 .. image:: ../_static/user/testSurvey.png
    :align: center

 - You will then be allowed to complete the survey, as if it was live.
-This will help you identify errors such as the survey allowing you to move to the next page although you have not answered a required question in a previous page, or typing information in a field that does not follow the proper syntax specified for that field.
+The button |nextPage| will appear at the end of every page of the survey you are testing, allowing you to move to the next page, as if in the live survey.
+This functionality will help you identify whether a survey page is working as is supposed to.

 - Following completion of all the questions in the survey, you will be directed to the **Thank you** screen, advising you that the survey is now complete.
 Click on the |finishSurvey| button to end the survey.